DeprecatedLuar/yappers-of-linux/README.md

 ## Somehow I had to build this

-Voice typing on Linux either doesn't work or was made in the past century.
+(Local) Voice typing on Linux either doesn't work or was made in the past century.
 How android beats Linux on that for the past 10 years?
 I can't let that slide.

 ---